cdrummey216/whoami/whoami.md

 To be present, to be at a point;

+### What is order?

+To be discernable, to have a pattern;

+### What is it to be a member of an organization?

+Authority is generated from the bottom up.
+Groups of individuals grant their trust to specific individuals and those individuals, in turn, grant their trust more selectively until a single individual is at the top.
+Each individual is a constituent of the organization with their own goals and talents (creativity are the greatest import) and perform some task with another individual.
+Positive conduct and morality become natural, or the culture of the organization.

+Organization where members build lists of trusted members (leaders) of the organization.
+An individual's name may appear on 1 or 100 lists.
+The person with the most presence is at the top of the organization.

+An organization built on trust.

 ### _States_ of Mind

 The four states of mind are _Sorrow, Doubt, Understanding and Wisdom_.